dcunited001/dcunited001.github.io/_posts/2019-1-15-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

     handful of variables is not enough to guaranteed consistency or reproducibility.
 You must approach the brain and mind as a holistic system -- i.e. from both the top down and bottom up.
-  - So many of Jung's ideas are derided because they cannot be proven.
-This is similar to what is perhaps greatest riddle of Navier Stokes: what if something is true, but simply unprovable?
+  - Some of Jung's ideas are derided because they cannot be proven.
+    This is similar to what is perhaps greatest riddle of Navier
+    Stokes: what if something is true, but simply unprovable?
 What if something exists beyond time and space, whose truth can never be made certain in the material world?
 Does science fail?
 What if Navier Stokes is a neverending riddle is freakishly similar to Kant's noumenon.
 Regardless to the answer in Navier Stokes, here it's presented merely as food for thought -- but would this imply Gödel to be any less provable?

 Briefly cover the contention between hegelian/marxist dialectic as it relates to peace/stagnation, before completion & after completion.